MarcooLopez/Genomic-Selection/README.md

 # Model assessment
 ## Cross validation with 5-folds.
-Model is trained using data from 4 folds and tested in the remaining fold, thi means that the model is trained using 80% of the data and tested in the other 20%.
+Model is trained using data from 4 folds and tested in the remaining fold, this means that the model is trained using 80% of the data and tested in the other 20%.
 This procedure is repeated for all the 5 folds.

 ## Folds creation